ChaosCabbage/very-lazy-boy/README.md

 Now I've written this CPU monad, it's pretty cool.
 It's transformed everything into imperative code.
 I need to make sure to avoid spaghetti!
-I've been trying to avoid "do" notation as much as I can.
-I'd rather figure out the binding functions.
-It seems easier to figure out what's really going on that way.

-I tried to make the internal functions match the gameboy assembler, e.g. there is a `ld` function to handle all the different LD instructions and the arguments are functions to get the source and destination.
-It's not really working.
-All the different versions take a different number of cycles so I still have to hack those in.

 There was a point when I could run a lot of instructions, but the emulator crashed when the game tried to access unusable memory at 0xFEFF.
 Clearly something was wrong, but I didn't know what.
 If I was a good boy, I would be writing unit tests,